vsmid/servicescript/README.md

         }
 ]
 ```

+## Exception handling during exchange
+You can use classic try/catch to add customized exception handling.
+If you do not provide any ServiceScript will report all unhandled exceptions by responding with `http status 500` and by setting `Reason` http header with exception message.

 ## Providing custom HttpServer
 In case you are not satisfied with default http server or you would like to create https server you can provide your own on the fly.